terradue-ogc-dp21/rcm-metadata/README.md

 NRCAN provides access to ten RCM acquisitions in the context of the OGC Disasters Pilot 21 initiative.

-Once downloaded from the FTP site, organize the zip archives as shown in the example below:
+Once downloaded from the FTP site, put each of the RCM zip archives in a dedicated folder as shown in the example below:

 ```console
 $ tree RCM1_OK1721243_PK1721268_4_5M9_20200425_001248_HH_HV_GRD/